-When we speak of IoT apps or smart apps, we refer to IoT applications running on IoT devices.
-These can involve complex logic, machine learning models, or deep learning algorithms.
+When we speak of IoT apps or smart apps, we refer to lightweight IoT software running on IoT devices.
+This can involve complex logic, machine learning models, or deep learning algorithms.
 In short, this includes any sort of AI packaged as an app to be installed on embedded devices.
 But IoT apps can also be simple yet effective packages consisting of no more than twenty lines of code.

 The logic to be installed on IoT devices can be generic and transferable across industries.
 Think of a GPS reader app that can be used for anything from pet tracking to machine monitoring in manufacturing.
 But it can also be highly specific and applicable to just one industry or vertical.

 One thing is clear: IoT apps are present in both industrial IoT and consumer settings.
 They span highly sensitive domains such as military and healthcare.
 But they also cover classic areas such as industrial automation and automotive.
 Even more so, IoT apps have already entered consumer domains such as smart homes and wearables.

 The reason behind the popularity of IoT applications is the simple fact that they abstract a great deal of the complexity of IoT deployments.
 This way, they help companies to automate, streamline, simplify, and oversee processes at a much greater pace.
 IoT apps can deliver crucial insight, give performance briefs, track both IoT devices and ambient conditions, and much more.
 All that makes them highly suited for the monitoring and control of IoT assets.

 Because of this versatility, IoT apps can become the backbone of new business models, product development, and service provision initiatives within a company.